 NFL Game Pass also gives you a couple of unique ways of watching concluded games: You can see a condensed view of the game, which summarizes all the action into about 45 minutes, or you can view Coaches Film, which shows the game from your choice of two camera angles: The All 22 and the High End Zone.
 The All 22 camera is positioned high above the field to capture all 22 players at once.
 The High End Zone camera is positioned on either side of a field, high above the goal posts and behind the end zone.
 This camera angle shows what the play looks like as game action is happening coming toward (or going away from) the end-zone camera.

-NFL Game Pass costs $99 for the season (regardless of when you sign up during the 2016/2017 season, your subscription will expire on July 31, 2018).
-The NFL says apps for Amazon Fire TV, Android TV, Apple TV, PlayStation 4, Roku, Xbox One, and are in development.
+NFL Game Pass costs $99 for the season (regardless of when you sign up during the 2018/2019 season, your subscription will expire on July 31, 2019).
+The app is available on a broad array of devices, including smart TVs and Windows PCs; the Xbox One and PS4 gaming consoles; Android TV, Amazon Fire TV, Apple TV, and Roku streaming boxes; and mobile devices running Android and iOS.

 Looking down field

-Super Bowl LI broke previous streaming records for the NFL championship game, with an average streaming audience of 1.7 million—three million more viewers than the previous year’s audience.
+Super Bowl LII broke previous streaming records for the NFL championship game, with an average streaming audience of 2.2 million.

 While that represents just a tiny fraction of all Super Bowl viewing, it shows that there is an audience willing to embrace alternatives.
 And if the NFL continues to make a serious commitment to live streaming, perhaps it will set new bar for broadcasting sports in the 21st century just as it did in the 20th.

 Looking for even more ways to watch the game this season?
-Don’t miss our roundup of second-screen apps, and our complete cord-cutters guide to watching football (each of those stories will be updated next week, in preparation for the start of the regular season).
+Don’t miss our roundup of second-screen apps.